 In 2012 Brecon purchased the Norman Winery and remodeled the tasting room and the wine selections.
-Where monster Zinfandels were the style at Norman, Brecon Estate has develop a more restrained style of wines.
-The wines are wonderfully crafted and include two delicious whites, an Albariño and the Conviction, a blend of Viognier, Rousanne, and Marsanne.
+Where monster Zinfandels were the style at Norman, Brecon Estate has a more restrained style of wines.
+The wines are wonderfully crafted and include two whites, an Albariño and the Conviction, a blend of Viognier, Roussanne, and Marsanne.
 The reds are elegant and full of character.
 Brecon has a lovely picnic area.

 From top brewmaster to a top winemaker, that’s Sherman Thacher.
 A country boy at heart, Sherman decided that the Paso Robles area was the best place to set up shop for his family and to hone his winemaking skills.
 Thacher is a small winery, but several different wines are made, including some exciting blends like the beautiful Controlled Chaos.
 The wines at Thacher are all excellent, and shall we say, brewed to perfection.
 Thacher is just about one and a half miles from Norman on Vineyard Drive.